generandoideas-12/odoo/BK_generic_security_restriction-12.0.0.4.0/generic_security_restriction/README.rst

 |badge2| |badge5|

-You can restrict (hide) menu groups and menu items for users depending on their permissions.
+You can restrict (hide) menu groups, menu items and access to any report / priniting form for users depending on their permissions.

 **Warning!** You can not grant access to the restricted menu items using access rights.
 Restrict menus for the Employee security group with caution.